DanielaTorresV/assasment-backend/README.md

 Besides you need the tool Postamn to test the requests.

+To install all modules you need put in the terminal: npm install.

 ## How to Run and to test the API

 1. You need to register on the API and then you can use it, to the register you give a valid email besides a